 Students often feel a strong tie to their home communities/cities.
 Students may feel that there are challenges that they cannot meet when they enter STEM fields like the potential of having to move far away to find a job or interesting research areas.
-Many URM, 1st generation, and non-traditional students are tied to their communities in ways that traditional students are not.
-They have jobs, families, pressures to get a good job to support their extended families, other commitments, etc. that hold them to their community.
-By making learning relevant to their home communities (i.e. the community surrounding campus), faculty can help to reduce the perceived challenges and can help attract these students.
+Many URM, first generation, and non-traditional students are tied to their communities in ways that traditional students are not.
+They may have jobs, families, pressures to get a good job to support their extended families, other commitments, that keep them connected to specific places.
+By making learning relevant to their home communities (including the community surrounding campus), faculty can help to reduce the perceived challenges and can help attract these students.

 Societal Issues Promote Self-Efficacy, Establish Relevance, and Drive Motivation

 Making engagement with society a fundamental and intentional part of high quality learning as well as involving projects in a social context allows students learn in their own cultural context provides a motivation for and improves the quality of learning.
 Incorporating societal issues into instruction also encourages and provides mechanisms for students to see themselves as key players in learning and projects that are relevant to their lives, improves their sense of self-efficacy.
 Further, featuring social projects as part of the institutional mission helps students to see themselves as part of efforts which they value and motivates them to engage.
 There is also a lot of evidence that societally relevant curriculum especially supports students with diverse identities that want to make sure that their work and lives contributes positively to society.